neoforged/ModDevGradle/README.md

 ### Using Authenticated Minecraft Accounts
 Minecraft runs are normally not authenticated in a development environment.
-If you wish to have a run with an official authenticated account, you may do so using [DevLogin](https://github.com/covers1624/DevLogin) by setting the `devLogin` property of a client run to `true`:
+If you want to run the game with your real user profile, you may do so using [DevLogin](https://github.com/covers1624/DevLogin) by setting the `devLogin` property of a client run to `true`:

 ```groovy